spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/02-architecture.md

 ## Spot Instances

 By default, worker pools are configured to use on-demand instances.
 However, to take advantage of discounted spot instance pricing you can specify spot instances when creating a cluster.
-The **On-Spot** option can be selected in the node config page during cluster creation.
+The **On-Spot** option can be selected in the node configuration page during cluster creation.
 This option allows you to specify a maximum bid price for the nodes as a percentage of the on-demand price.
 Palette tracks the current price for spot instances and launches nodes, when the spot price falls in the specified range.